-Ideally, the election results should achieve the extended village quotas set out above.
-However, it is accepted that this may not always be possible and, in the interest of fairness, the Council would not expect the Community Council as a whole to fall simply because no nominees had come forward from particular areas of the island.
+Ideally, the election results should achieve the quotas set out above.
+However, it is accepted that this may not always be possible and, in the interests of fairness, the Council would not expect the Community Council as a whole to fall simply because no nominees had come forward from a particular area of the island.
 Common sense dictates that, where there are no nominations from a particular extended village(s), then those places can be filled in due course by nominees from another extended village(s).
-The local authority will provide any advice which might be needed to address whichever circumstances arise.
+The Council's Committee Services section will provide any advice which might be needed to address whichever circumstances arise.